Brighton Man Locked Up for Kidnapping Horror in Hove

-A 22-year-old man from Brighton has been jailed for five years after kidnapping a woman in a terrifying ordeal in Hove last summer.
+A 22-year-old from Brighton has been jailed for five years after a chilling kidnapping in Hove last summer.
+Cameron Boxall was sentenced at Brighton Crown Court on 9 May 2025.

 - Kidnapping